Critical Language Scholarship Program | Policies

 • It is not advisable to take alcohol as a gift to a lunch or dinner invitation.
 Even in cultures where many people drink alcohol, your hosts may not drink for religious or personal reasons.

-CLS has a zero-tolerance policy for illegal drug use.
-If you use or possess illegal drugs, your scholarship will be terminated.
-Using illegal drugs is not only a health risk but also puts you at risk for arrest and imprisonment in the host country.
-Illegal drugs can be tainted or contain substances other than those advertised and taking them can lead to an overdose or death.
+Using illegal drugs is not only a health risk but also puts participants at risk for arrest and imprisonment in the host country/location.
+Furthermore, drugs can be tainted or contain substances other than those advertised, which can lead to an overdose or death.
 Additionally, misuse or abuse of prescription drugs is dangerous.
-Do not respond to the stresses of adjusting to a new culture by taking more than the prescribed dosage of either your own medication or drugs prescribed to someone else.
+Participants should not respond to the stresses of adjusting to a new culture by taking more than the prescribed dosage of either their own medication or drugs prescribed to someone else.

 Disciplinary Measures